hnm0284/RAG-Based-Chatbot/README.md

 # 🧠 RAG-Based Chatbot using LangChain, Groq (LLaMA 3), and FAISS

-RAG Chatbot Created a chatbot using LangChain, LLaMA 3.1 8B from Groq, and FAISS.
+A chatbot using LangChain, LLaMA 3.1 8B from Groq, and FAISS.
 Used RAG to find and read documents, then answer questions smartly using a local language model.

 This project demonstrates a lightweight Retrieval-Augmented Generation (RAG) chatbot that answers questions from real documents using: